acroy/Quantum.jl/README.md

 language.

-If Julia is to properly compete with these other languages, it should have such a library available.
+If Julia is to properly compete with these other languages, it should have such a library available; enter Quantum.jl.

-Enter Quantum.jl.

 In addition to providing the basic functionality that many quantum mechanical implementations provide, this project provides a system for storing,